 Excel Together addresses this by building value in the CSM Certificate in a local community through:

 These same incentives will draw individuals in the community into those programs.
-And with more individuals earning CSM Certificates, this builds the value of the credential and the interests of training providers to offer the CSM Course.
-Use of CSM in the community naturally increases.
+And with more individuals earning CSM Certificates, this builds the value of the credential and the interests of training providers to offer the CSM Course, leading to upward spiraling use of CSM in the community.

 Throughout the Excel Together initiative, SeeMore provides operational and marketing support to expand college credit and hiring incentives, to train and support local CSM coaches, to expand the range of training providers offering CSM, and to market the benefits of CSM to local individuals.
 All of this support is provided free through the Excel Together initiative.

-While the value of postsecondary training is now universally recognized, 49% of adults don't believe that they have the skills to benefit from postsecondary education (Strada-Gallup, 2020), and only a small fraction of adult education students are directed to postsecondary education.
+While the value of postsecondary training is now universally recognized, 49% of adults don't believe that they have the skills to benefit from postsecondary education (Strada-Gallup, 2020).
+Contrasting this low self-efficacy is the huge up-front commitments of time, money, ego, and effort required to launch into postsecondary education or training.

-Excel Together allows people to build their college math skills and self-confidence without having to take the leap of matriculating at college.
-People might take CSM at adult education to prepare for a high school equivelency test, or for upskilling while on unemployment benefits, only to discover that they've finished their college math requirement, the scariest part of their degree!
+Excel Together allows people to build their college success skills and self-confidence without having to take the effortful leap of college matriculation.
+People might take CSM at adult education to prepare for a high school equivalency test, or for upskilling while on unemployment benefits, only to discover that they've finished their college math requirement, the scariest part of their certificate or degree program!

-In contrast, Excel Together West Virginia began internally within the community colleges, and the resulting college credit then attracted the interest of the adult education distance coordinator and the head of TANF training, with interest then extending to the Director of the Office of Adult Education, which then led to an introduction to the head of Workforce WV, etc. There was no meeting at which everyone was together to discuss a new, major initiative in the state.
+In contrast, Excel Together West Virginia began by working with the community colleges to articulate CSM for college math credit, and the resulting college credit then attracted the interest of the adult education distance coordinator and the head of TANF training, which then led to an introduction to the head of Workforce WV, etc. There was no meeting at which everyone was together to discuss a new, major initiative in the state.

 As each organization made internal changes in their organization, Excel Together West Virginia had more to offer other organizations (free use, college credit, preferred credential), making it more useful and likely for other organizations to join.